 #7 Indulge in anything you want without being judged

 Without a doubt, eating is one of the most enjoyable aspects of travel.
 Be it street food or in a restaurant.
-Once you start travelling solo, you also start appreciating food more and you will end up eating things that you would normally not eat at home.
+Once you start traveling solo, you also start appreciating food more and you will end up eating things that you would normally not eat at home.
 You become more adventurous with food.
 You can finally take in all the Thai pad thai, Italian pizza, Belgian macaroons and Chinese dumplings you find on your travels if you so desire without worrying about other people noticing!

 #8 Save money